BluetoothLowEnergyIniOSSwift/Chapter07/README.md

 # Bluetooth Low Energy in iOS Swift

-## Chapter 7: Read Data from a Peripheral
+## Chapter 7: Reading Data from a Peripheral

 These are **complete downloadable code examples** from my book, _Bluetooth Low Energy with iOS Swift_.
 The book teaches how to make Bluetooth Low Energy devices using iOS/Swift.